 How do people – how do we – think?
 How should think?

-When discussing “capabilities and skills” in an educational context (and what we should teach the next generation; and what children and young adults should learn in preparation for the real world, of work) – both “analaysing” and “critical thinking” figure.
+When discussing “capabilities and skills” in an educational context (and what we should teach the next generation; and what children and young adults should learn in preparation for the real world, of work) – both “analysing” and “critical thinking” figure.

 ‘Frameworks’ is about Structured Thinking